Binaria Stool

 We don't appear to have any products related to your search term.
 Please try again.

-Inspired by Antonio Gaudi and Carlo Mollino, Tusquets created 'Gaulino' in 1987.
-It was an industrially hand-crafted chair with a contoured wooden frame, slender tapering legs and smooth rich leather.
-The artisanal chair became a modern icon of 20th-century design.
-This stool is, alongside the entire family of equally potent furnishings, a testament to Oscar Tusquets’ influence and the influence of Gaulino as a whole.
-The backless and light frame gives the stool a range of motion in the home.
+The stool has a concave seat, avoiding the sitter from slouching their back.
+Its legs are reminiscent of the Gaulino and its backless frame gives the stool a lightness in the home.
 It can be taken around, tucked under a table or fitted between furnishings.
 The seat is practical, referential and stylish.
 It’s the Gaulino again, just in a different light.

-Inspired by Antonio Gaudi and Carlo Mollino, Tusquets created 'Gaulino' in 1987.
-It was an industrially hand-crafted chair with a contoured wooden frame, slender tapering legs and smooth rich leather.
-The artisanal chair became a modern icon of 20th-century design.
-This stool is, alongside the entire family of equally potent furnishings, a testament to Oscar Tusquets’ influence and the influence of Gaulino as a whole.
-The backless and light frame gives the stool a range of motion in the home.
+The stool has a concave seat, avoiding the sitter from slouching their back.
+Its legs are reminiscent of the Gaulino and its backless frame gives the stool a lightness in the home.
 It can be taken around, tucked under a table or fitted between furnishings.
 The seat is practical, referential and stylish.
 It’s the Gaulino again, just in a different light.

 Designer